How to Mix Colours When Painting in Acrylics

 Secondary colours

-When you mix any one of these primary colours with any one of the others you create secondary colours which fit in between each primary colour:
+When you mix any one primary colour with any one of the others, you create a secondary colour.
+Secondary colours fit in between each primary colour on the colour wheel:

 • orange (red and yellow)